JesusdelCas99/aws-sam-nodejs-example/README.md

-# Local Debugging of Node.js AWS Lambda Functions via SAM CLI and VS Code
+# Local Debugging of Node.js AWS Lambda Functions via SAM CLI and Visual Studio Code

 This project demonstrates a sample setup for debugging AWS Lambda functions with a Node.js runtime on a Windows host machine using the AWS Serverless Application Model (AWS SAM), Docker, and Visual Studio Code.
 The example features a simple Lambda function that returns a message with the current timestamp upon each execution.